You are here

 - Australian Coding Standards (ACS) specifies coding standards that provide guidelines to assist users of the classifications in obtaining consistency in clinical coding nationally.

 ICD-10-AM/ACHI/ACS is used in public and private hospitals in Australia to classify episodes of admitted patient care.
-These classifications are currently updated every two years to ensure they are fit for purpose and remain clinically current.
+These classifications are currently updated every three years to ensure they are fit for purpose and remain clinically current.

 Classification of Diseases

 The International Statistical Classification of Diseases and Related Health Problems (ICD) is the foundation of health statistics.
 The tenth revision of ICD (ICD-10) is an alphanumeric classification and contains codes for diseases, signs and symptoms, abnormal findings, social factors and external causes of mortality or morbidity.
 In Australia, ICD-10 is used to classify causes of death.

 Developed by the World Health Organization, ICD sets the international standard for reporting diseases and health conditions.
 It is used globally by clinicians, clinical coders, policymakers, researchers and many others.

 It is also used to monitor the health of a population, to plan how health services are delivered and detect changing disease patterns.